Enabling Mobile Base Stations in 5G via Wireless Access Backhaul (WAB): A Multi-Band Experimental Study: Introduction

+To enable effective wireless relaying, \gls{3gpp} took an initial step in 2019 by introducing \gls{iab} in Release~15, based on the wireless backhaul paradigm.
+Several enhancements have been proposed in subsequent releases to improve the technology; however, \gls{iab} has not achieved widespread adoption yet.
+The intrinsic complexity of the \gls{iab} architecture, together with its limited flexibility, makes it poorly suited to highly dynamic scenarios, such as vehicular networks and mobile base station deployments, which demand frequent backhaul reconfiguration and seamless backhaul handovers under mobility.

+For these reasons, the Mobile Base Station Relay (MBSR) topic has quickly gained momentum within \gls{iab} studies, resulting in the introduction and standardization of \gls{wab} in Release~19~\cite{bridge_6G}. \gls{wab} leverages the benefits of wireless backhaul while relying on standard 5G components and procedures, thereby enabling a rapid and cost-efficient deployment.
+Each \gls{wab} node integrates a \gls{mt} with a complete \gls{gnb}, enabling direct access to \glspl{ue} and seamless backhaul handovers.

+Furthermore, the modular design of \gls{wab} supports multiple backhaul technologies, including \glspl{ntn}, and introduces full independence between the access and backhaul segments.
+This feature enables \gls{wab} deployments in highly dynamic environments, such as trains, ships, and airplanes, where terrestrial backhaul availability is limited or discontinuous.

-Although \gls{wab} represents a promising evolution, no physical implementation has been publicly documented to date.
-This paper addresses this gap by presenting the first multi-band \gls{wab} testbed, which integrates a commercial FR2 backhaul with an FR1 access segment using open-source software, \glspl{sdr}, and commercial components.
-The proposed testbed, assembled from standard components requiring only minor modifications, demonstrates that implementing the \gls{wab} architecture can be achieved rapidly and cost-effectively using existing technological expertise.
+In this context, \gls{wab} represents a promising evolution in the field of \glspl{mbs}.
+However, to date, no physical implementation has been publicly documented.
+This paper addresses this gap by presenting a multi-band \gls{wab} testbed that integrates a commercial backhaul with an access segment using open-source software, \glspl{sdr}, and commercial components.
+Leveraging the multi-technology capabilities of \gls{wab}, the proposed solution combines the high throughput offered by FR2 communications in the backhaul with the wider device compatibility and superior penetration of Frequency Range 1 (FR1, 410--7125~MHz) in the access segment.
+The proposed testbed, assembled from \gls{cots} components, demonstrates that the implementation of a \gls{wab} architecture can be achieved rapidly and cost-effectively using existing technological expertise.
 These results suggest that the widespread adoption of \gls{wab} may be closer to realization than previously anticipated.

-Leveraging this testbed, we conducted an experimental campaign to validate the proposed system in urban vehicular and \gls{o2i} scenarios, confirming its potential to extend FR2 benefits while mitigating typical propagation impairments.
-This initial campaign already highlights the main advantages of wireless backhaul.
-In particular, our results demonstrate that the \gls{wab} architecture can effectively overcome the limitations of uplink transmissions, providing enhanced performance even in challenging \gls{nlos} indoor environments.
+Using this testbed, we conducted an experimental campaign to validate the proposed system in urban vehicular and \gls{o2i} scenarios, confirming its potential to extend the benefits of FR2 communications by mitigating typical FR2 propagation impairments.
+This initial campaign highlights the main advantages of wireless backhaul.
+In particular, the results demonstrate that \gls{wab} nodes can maintain robust connectivity under mobility.
+Moreover, the \gls{wab} architecture effectively overcomes uplink transmission limitations, providing enhanced performance even in challenging \gls{nlos} indoor environments.